Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Bleeding Disorders: Special Research Award*

 - Research Mentor's Letter of Support/Statement - including a clear delineation of his/her role the role in the Project and affirm the Mentee has protected time to complete research (1-page max., 12-point font/.5" margins)

 - Letter of Support from collaborating specialist—Ob/Gyn or Hematologist

-- Personal Statement from applicant providing a clear delineation of his/her role in the Project and outlining career development plan, significance of this research area in Mentee's career, and the specific impact of the Award on the Mentee's Career plan (2-page limit in 11-point Arial font, with .5" margins)
+- Personal Statement from applicant providing a clear delineation of his/her role in the Project and outlining career development plan, the significance of this research area in Mentee's career, and the specific impact of the Award on the Mentee's Career plan (2-page limit in 11-point Arial font, with .5" margins)